ruochen1112/Chicago-Public-School-Security-Issue/README.md

 5. Achieved the function when select a school, the bar chart will plot the specific gang activities data around that school.
 6. Added warp up background and edited on style and colors.

+**The Progress for check in 3:**
+1. Chained two chart together.
+2. Added "Home Key" to map which enabel to recenter the map by click the "o" butten between zoom in "-" and out "+".
+3. Added the legend for school rating level.
+4. Edited on the overall content and layout of two charts.